ag-sanjjeev/HTML-Canvas-Reference/docs/mouse-movement-animation.md

-# &#9873; Responsive Animation:
+# &#9873; Mouse Movement Animation:

-This will give you basic idea about Responsive Animation in HTML canvas
+This will give you basic idea about Mouse Movement Animation to draw line based on mouse click and mouse co-ordinate positions in HTML canvas

 ## Steps involved:

-- For resizing browser window, the fixed style of canvas will be the same.
-- To Update dimensions of canvas size based on browser window resize event.
-- When re-setting size of canvas that will affect the created frame and or animation.
-- To avoid that canvas glitches, use this `cancelAnimationFrame(animationFrameReference)` method.
-- Which will stops the previous frame of animation.
-- Once everything is re-setted then again call `requestAnimationFrame(callback)` method.
+- This can be done with help of two mouse events.
+- For setting starting point of line can be done with `click` event.
+- For updating ending point of line can be done with `mousemove` event.

 > HTML Code: